Word of Life Bible Church

 Word of Life Bible Church (WLBC) is a Pentecostal Christian megachurch located in Warri, Delta, Nigeria.
 It is one of the largest congregations in Nigeria, averaging about 30,000 attendees per week.
 The church now has congregations in over 70 locations worldwide.

-The senior pastor is Ayo Oritsejafor with his wife, Helen, who serves as co-pastor.
+The senior pastor is Ayo Oritsejafor.

 History

 Word of Life Bible Church started on November 15, 1987, by Ayo Oritsejafor and his first wife, Stella, inside a warehouse in Plot 12, Enerhen, Uvwie, central district of Delta.
 Ayo was a Church of God Mission International pastor, under the leadership of Archbishop B.A.
 Idahosa, but after receiving a mandate from God, he founded Word of Life Bible Church as a Bible believing church for all who seek God.
 In 1982, Ayo and Stella created and hosted a television program, called the Hour of Deliverance, which later became the church's television broadcast which could be seen in many parts of the world.

 By 1994, the church attendance was estimated over three thousand, prompting the acquisition of a large piece of property in Ajamimogha, Warri.
 Thereafter, construction of its new auditorium called the International Gospel Centre commenced at the church permanent headquarters.
 Upon Stella Oritsejafor's death in March 1996, Ayo remarried in April 1997 to Helen, who became the co-pastor.

 Under Ayo and Helen Oritsejafor, Word of Life Bible Church's congregation increased almost fivefold.
 Attendance increased to 8,000 weekly, prompting the completion of its new auditorium.
 In 2000, the church relocated to the International Gospel Center, which was officially opened on November 19, 2000, by Dr. Morris Cerullo.
 It is a 35,000-seat facility in southwest Delta State along 118/120 Ajamimogha, that has over five times the capacity of its former tabernacle.

-In 2001, the weekly worship attendance of the church in Warri averaged 30,000.
+In 2025, the weekly worship attendance of the church in Warri averaged 30,000.